alexandragibbon/StatProg-HHU/termpaper/termpaper_info.md

 *Please read the following guidelines for the term paper:*

 **Submission**
 - The term paper is to be submitted by teams of 2 students.
-Send your term paper (IPYNB) to mattes@dice.hhu.de; Subject: “MW122 Term Paper”
+Send your term paper (IPYNB) to [mattes@dice.hhu.de](mailto:mattes@dice.hhu.de);\
+Subject: "*MW122 Term Paper*"

 **Groups**
 - Each group is required to submit an independent solution and collaboration between groups is not allowed.
-- In case you don’t have a student group yet, send me an email.
+- In case you don't have a student group yet, send me an email.
 I will share a list with everybody who is looking for fellows.

 **Paper and Code**